naturalis/naturalis-galaxy-tutorials/README.md

 The tool will output a file with a length distribution graphic.
 ![Sequence analyzer output](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/SequenceAnalyzerOne.PNG)
 Based on this distribution, another set of trimming options can be determined.
-The clustering methods UPARSE and UNOISE available in the Naturalis Galaxy pipeline work best with input that is as much of the same length as possible (without losing/trimming off to much of your dataset).
+The clustering methods UPARSE and UNOISE available in the Naturalis Galaxy pipeline work best with input that is as much of the same length as possible (without losing/trimming off too much of your dataset).

 ### Step 5:
 Trim reads to same length.